 While the system is designed, in theory, to assume that a defendant is innocent until proven guilty, in some cases, the deck is stacked against a defendant.
 The police, prosecution, jury, and judge sometimes assume you are guilty from the start.

-When you hire a skilled Waco, TX criminal defense lawyer, you even the playing field.
-Our lawyers will work hard to make sure that your constitutional rights are protected throughout the criminal process, and that you understand your rights and your options.
+When you hire a skilled Waco, TX criminal defense lawyer, you’ll even the playing field.
+Our lawyers will work hard to make sure that your constitutional rights are protected throughout the criminal process, and that you understand your legal rights and options.

 We can object from certain evidence being submitted to the court if we believe that it was improperly obtained, help you to prepare for testimony and cross-examination before the court, and explain to you your options for negotiating a plea bargain.

 Our goal is to secure a conviction of innocent whenever possible, and to mitigate the worst of consequences and the harshest of sentences whenever an innocent conviction is not an option.